ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The landing page marked as default is the one that applies to all organisations in the community that don't have another, more specific one configured.
-If no landing page is defined then the one that applies to the test bed as a whole is automatically used (see :ref:`community__defaults__landing_page`).
+If no landing page is defined then the one that applies to the test bed as a whole is automatically used (see :ref:`systemAdmin__landing_pages`).
 Note the community's default landing page is what the community's administrator(s) also view upon login.

 Adding a new landing page can be done in one of the following ways: